-DVD/CD AUX (CD/Auxiliary): Press this button to cycle through DVD, CD, or Auxiliary when listening to the radio.
+DVD/CD AUX (DVD/CD/Auxiliary): Press to cycle through DVD, CD, or Auxiliary when listening to the radio.
 The DVD/CD text label and a message showing track or chapter number displays when a disc is in either slot.
-Press this button again and the system automatically searches for an auxiliary input device, such as a portable audio player.
-If a portable audio player is not connected, "No aux input device" displays.
-If a disc is in both the DVD slot and the CD slot the DVD/CD AUX button cycles between the two sources and not indicate "No aux input device".
+Press again and the system automatically searches for an auxiliary input device, such as a portable audio player.
+If a portable audio player is not connected, "No Aux Input Device" displays.
+If a disc is in both the DVD slot and the CD slot the DVD/CD AUX button cycles between the two sources and not indicate "No Aux Input Device".
 If a front auxiliary device is connected, the DVD/CD AUX button cycles through all available options, such as: DVD slot, CD slot, Front Auxiliary, and Rear Auxiliary (if available).
-See "Using the Auxiliary Input Jack(s)" later in this section, or "Audio/Video (A/V) Jacks" under, Rear Seat Entertainment System on page 305 for more information.
+See "Using the Auxiliary Input Jack(s)" later in this section, or "Audio/Video (A/V) Jacks" under, Rear Seat Entertainment (RSE) System on page 3-115 for more information.

-Using an MP3 (Radio with CD or Six-Disc CD Player)
+Using an MP3 (Radio with CD and Six-Disc CD Player)